 A key part of Doug’s weightless has been his trusty pair of walking boots, walking 1000 miles a year, Doug shares the stories and the plants and the views he has discovered on his journey…

 1. Flowers, foliage and Fat Rascals

-During this time he has seen this garden develop into one of the finest gardens in the North of England.
+During this time Doug has seen this incredible garden develop into one of the finest gardens in the Britain.

-Starting with an insight into the history of the garden, this talk then goes on to look at many of the stunning plants this fantastic garden has to offer.
+Starting with an insight into the history of the garden, this talk then goes on to look at many of the stunning plants that make a visit to Harlow Carr magical.

 2. Flowers of verge and byway

 When clambering up a steep hillside, you can fall to your knees, explaining that you just need five minutes to photograph this wonderful wildflower…

 And Doug spends a lot of time on his knees, camera in hand photographing the wildflowers of Yorkshire and Derbyshire.